alex-yung-github/bhyunsite/README.md

 - Open the folder where you cloned this repository
 - Run 'node index.js'

+## Stock Analysis Website [WIP]
+- On the main page of the website, the rightmost picture will be a button that leads you to the stock analysis site.
+Note that a few of the features are currently in testing and are not complete.
+- Currently, the Python backend is capable of pulling information from the stock API (finnhub.io) and scraping information from sites such as Yahoo Finance, but for testing purposes manual values are inputted.
+- TBD: Candlestick graph display of a given stock
+- TBD: Algorithm that analyzes the candlestick graph of a stock (such as morningstar, hammerhead, etc)
+- TBD: Comparison of the given stock to the general industry and other competing stocks.

 # Explanation of the Site

 ## Main File and Routes